-The U.S. Department of Energy (DOE), in partnership with the U.S. Department of the Interior’s (DOI) Bureau of Ocean Energy Management (BOEM), is working to support the Administration's interagency goal of 30 gigawatts (GW) of offshore wind (OSW) by 2030, as well as future deployment to ramp up to 110+ GW in 2050 and beyond.
+The U.S. Department of Energy (DOE), in partnership with the U.S. Department of the Interior’s (DOI) Bureau of Ocean Energy Management (BOEM), is working to support the Administration's interagency goal of 30 gigawatts (GW) of offshore wind (OSW) by 2030 and 15GW of floating OSW by 2035, as well as future deployment to ramp up to 110+ GW in 2050 and beyond.

 The development of strategic and equitable OSW transmission will allow wind resources to be captured off the coasts of the United States and delivered to communities as clean, reliable power.
 To achieve these goals, proactive transmission planning and development will be needed.

 National Activities and Technical Assistance

 - Atlantic Offshore Wind Transmission Convening Series

 - Action Plan for Offshore Wind Transmission Development in the U.S. Atlantic Region